ffxivcode/AutoDuty/README.md

 # Getting help

-When you've found a bug or think you have some issue with the plugin, please ask in [Discord](https://discord.gg/punishxiv).
+When you've found a bug or think you have an issue with the plugin, please ask in [this channel](https://discord.com/channels/1001823907193552978/1236757595738476725) in the [Puni.sh Discord server](https://discord.gg/punishxiv).
 It might be a known issue or people might be able to help you quickly.
 Additionally, sometimes it might be an issue with one of the required plugins.
 Users in Discord will be able to help triage the issue and send you to the right place.

 Best practice is to not say "I died in this dungeon and I don't know why."
 Please make sure to include as much detail as possible.
 What boss were you on?
 Did you get stuck in a specific spot?

-For support with Veyn's Boss Mod and vnavmesh, please ask in the [Puni.sh Discord server](https://discord.gg/punishxiv).
+For support with Veyn's Boss Mod and vnavmesh, please ask in [this channel](https://discord.com/channels/1001823907193552978/1191076246860349450) in the [Puni.sh Discord server](https://discord.gg/punishxiv).
 For support with BossModReborn and Rotation Solver Reborn, please ask in the [Combat Reborn Discord server](https://discord.gg/p54TZMPnC9).

 Lastly, feel free to create issues with feature requests and bug reports.